Conformal welding of independent Gaussian multiplicative chaos measures: Introduction and main result

 \subsection{Acknowledgements}

 The first and second authors were supported by the European Research Council (ERC) Advanced Grant QFPROBA (grant number 741487).
 The third author was supported by the Finnish Academy project 342183 and Center of Excellence FiRST.
 We thank Kari Astala, Ilya Binder, Peter Jones, Tomas Kojar, and Xin Sun for many valuable discussions.
+We would like to thank several anonymous referees for numerous helpful comments that improved the clarity and layout of this work and for pointing out errors in the proofs of Lemma~\ref{l:Good_annuli} and Lemma~\ref{l:Decompose}.